Instinctlol/automatic-twitch-recorder/README.md

 - open cmd/terminal
   - change directory into folder containing the file 'requirements.txt'
   - type `pip install -r requirements.txt`
-- edit line 11 in 'check.py' with your text editor of choice so it contains your twitch client id
+- You will need your twitch client id
   - you can create it [here](https://glass.twitch.tv/console/apps)

 ## Usage: